 \section{Main results}

-In this section we present our main result, that is, the general equality between the entanglement cost and the regularized entanglement of formation, whose validity we extend from finite- to infinite-dimensional systems.
-In fact, our theorem below shows something even stronger than that, namely, that all the different notions of entanglement cost corresponding to the classes of operations in~\eqref{eq:different_entanglement_costs} are quantitatively equivalent.
+In this section, we present our main result, that is, the general equality between the entanglement cost and the regularized entanglement of formation, whose validity we extend from finite- to infinite-dimensional systems.
+In fact, our theorem below shows something even stronger, i.e., that all the different notions of entanglement cost corresponding to the classes of operations in~\eqref{eq:different_entanglement_costs} are quantitatively equivalent.
 Our results can be seen as a complete generalization of the finite-dimensional result in Ref.~\cite{Hayden-EC}.

 \begin{thm}[(Entanglement cost for infinite-dimensional physical systems)] Let $\HH_A$, $\HH_B$ be separable (possibly infinite-dimensional) Hilbert spaces.
 For any quantum state $\rho_{AB}\in \mathcal{D}\qty(\HH_A\otimes \HH_B)$ with finite local quantum entropy \bb \min\qty{S\qty(\rho_{A}),\, S\qty(\rho_{B})} < \infty \ee it holds that \bb E_{c,\,\locc_\to}\qty(\rho) = E_{c,\,\locc_\leftarrow}\qty(\rho) = E_{c,\, \locc_\N}\qty(\rho) = E_{c,\,\locc}\qty(\rho) = E_{c,\,\sep_\N}\qty(\rho) = E_{c,\,\sep}\qty(\rho) = E_f^\infty\qty(\rho)\, , \ee where $E_{c,\, \mathcal{O}}$ is the entanglement cost under a family of operations $\mathcal{O}$ as defined by~\eqref{eq:entanglement_cost} (see also Sec.~\ref{sec:operations}), and $E_f^\infty$ is the regularized entanglement of formation given by~\eqref{regularized_eof}. \end{thm}